Jopyth/MMM-Remote-Control/README.md

 The module also includes a **RESTful API** for controlling all aspects of your mirror from other network-enabled devices and controllers--anything that can open a URL.
 See the [API README](API/README.md) for more info!

+**New:** The module can now display a QR code on your mirror for easy mobile access - simply scan and connect!

 ## Screenshots

 ### Main menu